-Gain your own appreciation with the experience of a lifetime!
+Gain your own appreciation with the experience of a lifetime during one of our trips that occur in February, June and October!

 Northwoods is proud to offer our Intensive Perspective Program.
 21 days of immersion in Africa.
 Students receive a guided tour of some of the poorest areas of Nairobi, where they work alongside individuals doing what they can medically, socially, and economically to improve the lives of people in extreme poverty and despair, with no end in sight.
 They live in very simple housing, eat simple meals, and are immersed 24 hours a day in the realities of this living situation, all while being counseled by Northwoods staff who work alongside them.
 Students who partake in this experience gain an understanding and appreciation few Americans can ever understand.
 They see the rugged landscape and culture of Eastern Africa, build bonds they never knew they could form, and gain character and understanding, the likes of which they will never forget.